Migration of Iranians to India during the 16th–18th centuries: Reasons for immigration

-Since Muslim governments were established in the Indian subcontinent, migration from the Iranian plateau appears to have increased significantly.
+Since the time Muslim governments were established in the Indian subcontinent, migration from the Iranian plateau appears to have increased significantly.
 By the 13th and 14th centuries, the court of the Delhi Sultanate (1206–1526) hosted Iranian immigrants who already held important roles.
 During the brief reign of Nasir ad-Din Qabacha, several leading Iranian writers were present at his court, including Muhammad Aufi, who there composed the first major Persian tazkera (anthology), Lubab ul-Albab ("The essence of wisdom").

 A new stage of Iranian immigration began in the second half of the 16th century.
 Administrators, officials, scholars, poets, Sufis, craftsmen, artisans, artists, and traders were amongst the many different backgrounds of the Iranians that moved to India.
-They sought favor at the royal courts of the Mughal Empire in northern India, as well as the Adilshahis and Qutbshahis in the Deccan region, due to their backgrounds, which was based on the Persian language and way of life.
-These courts happily accepted the majority, giving them important positions.
+They sought favor at the royal courts of the Mughal Empire in northern India, as well as the Adilshahis and Qutbshahis in the Deccan region, due to their Persianate culture.
+These courts readily accepted the majority of migrants, giving them important positions.
 The majority of these Iranian immigrants were members of the elite, rather than from a nomadic or rural background.